+Students should carefully review the Good Academic Standing policy for graduate students at KU for more information on what constitutes making satisfactory academic progress.
 Individual programs may also have additional measures of progress.
-Students should also consult the Annual Review section of their department graduate handbook and with their program advisor for more information.
+Students should also consult the Annual Review section of their department graduate handbook or the degree requirements section and with their program advisor for more information.

-If a student is unable to raise their cumulative GPA or otherwise meet departmental expectations for adequate academic progress by the end of the probationary period, the department will reconsider their continuation in the program, in most cases will recommend the student for dismissal, or that the student voluntarily withdraw from the program.
+If a student is unable to raise their cumulative GPA or otherwise meet the communicated terms of the academic probation, the department will reconsider their continuation in the program, in most cases will recommend the student for dismissal.
 Once dismissed, a student is no longer able to be enrolled in coursework and cannot complete their degree.
 Students dismissed from any graduate program may not be admitted to any other graduate program at the University of Kansas.

 A student on probation or facing dismissal should discuss their status with their advisor.
+Related Policies: